citation-js/isaac-chrome-extension/README.md

 Chrome Web Extension for support of the [NWO ISAAC platform](https://www.nwo.nl/aanvraagsysteem-isaac). **This extension is not endorsed or developed by the NWO.**

-> # ⚠️ Alpha version.
-Only tested for scientific articles.

 ## Install

 ### Installing from the Chrome Web Store